Blog

 How Care Is Coordinated — The RN-Led Model

 Every client receives a care plan developed and overseen by a Registered Nurse Director of Nursing.
-The RN assesses the client's physical condition, safety environment, and personal care needs, then designs a plan that CNAs, HHAs, and LVNs carry out on each visit.
+The RN assesses the client's physical condition, home safety environment, and personal care needs, then designs a plan that CNAs, HHAs, and LVNs carry out on each visit.
 This clinical hierarchy — RN oversight of hands-on caregivers — is what separates medically supervised in-home personal care from private-hire arrangements.
-It also ensures continuity: if a client's condition changes between visits, the care plan is updated by a clinician rather than improvised by a caregiver working without supervision.

-Joint Commission Accreditation reflects our commitment to the highest standards in home health care.
-Accreditation is not required of home care agencies in Texas — choosing an accredited agency means choosing one that has voluntarily met the rigorous quality and safety standards set by the nation's leading independent health care quality organization.
+BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
+Accreditation is voluntary in Texas — choosing a Joint Commission Accredited agency means choosing one that has been independently evaluated against national quality and safety benchmarks.
+Most home care agencies in the area have not pursued this credential.

 Personal Care Insurance and Funding Sources